16 Ways Millennials are #Winning the Food Game (Part 3 of 4)

 6. Allergy Authorities

-Gluten, Lactose and shellfish, oh my!
+Gluten, nuts and shellfish, oh my!
 An allergic reaction is defined as a response to an allergen, usually a food protein.
-Different from allergies, but similar in symptoms, are food intolerances and hypersensitivities.
-According to reports, these food aversions are on the rise, especially with Millennials, and the increase has forced the food market to get with it.
+Different from allergies, but sometimes similar in symptoms, are food intolerances and sensitivities (such as lactose intolerance and gluten sensitivity).
+According to reports, these food allergies are on the rise, especially with Millennials, and the increase has forced the food market to get with it.

 While in no way is having a food allergy desirable, choosing alternative foods can sometimes force Millennials to make healthier choices and be more cognizant of what is going in their mouths.
 Grocery stores are expanding to meet the needs of Millennials and restaurants are beginning to add suggested menus to avoid certain food allergens.
 I recently visited a Noodles and Company and was particularly impressed to see this detailed (and visually appealing) Nutrition and Allergen chart.

 Though it’s preferred to not have any food allergies or sensitivities, many substitutions are actually proving to be as good as or better for consumers than the original.
-A few examples include:
+It’s important to consult your registered dietitian and physician to get a true diagnosis before changing your eating habits, but a few examples include:

-- Soy milk for Cow’s milk: Soy milks tend to be low in saturated fat and cholesterol.
+- Soy milk: An option for those with dairy allergies.
+Soy milks tend to be low in saturated fat and cholesterol.

 - Sun Butter for Peanut Butter: Provides organic and unsweetened advantages.

-- Gluten-Free Oat-Meal for Traditional: Contains a 25% more fiber than traditional oats.
+- Gluten-Free Oat-Meal for Traditional: For those with celiac disease or gluten sensitivities, and some brands contain more fiber than traditional oats.

 Cook a three-course meal and have no one to share it with?
 Not likely for a Millennial.
 Millennials are said to be more prone to eating with others than generations before.
 It is called ‘commensality-style’ dining and it essentially means that Millennials like to eat together, whether it be going out or cooking at home.
 In fact, one study reported that 45% of Millennials felt less comfortable eating a meal alone.
 Millennials are much more likely to prepare special meals for entertaining friends, with 1 out of 5 doing so at least several times a month.